Okipa/laravel-bootstrap-components/README.md

     ->componentHtmlAttributes(['component', 'html', 'attributes']) // override the default config component html attributes list
 ```

+**Note : ** `bsSelect()` component has been created to select single values.
+To select multiple values, using a library like [Select2](https://select2.org) to empower the component could be a good option.

 _Component additional methods :_

 | Signature | Required | Description |